-Use These Tips to Plan and Implement Work Changes
+Use These Tips From HR Pros to Plan and Implement Changes at Work

 - Deal with people involved in the change process with patience, gentle humor, grace, persistence, pragmatism, respect, understanding, and support.

 - Take a long and broad view of change, and think about the impact of changes over one, three, and five years.